redpanda-data/connect/website/docs/guides/bloblang/about.md

 # Out: {"foo":{"first":"hey","second":"yo"},"bar":{"first":"sup","second":"waddup"}}
 ```

-Within a map the keyword `root` refers to a newly created document, and `this` refers to whatever the map is applied to.
+Within a map the keyword `root` refers to a newly created document that will replace the target of the map, and `this` refers to the original value of the target.
+The argument of `apply` is a string, which allows you to dynamically resolve the mapping to apply.

 ## Import Maps